LearningNerd/learningnerd.github.io/_posts/2006-09-26-everything-you-need-to-improve-your-english-grammar.md

 ---
-layout: post
+layout: article
-title: Everything You Need to Improve Your English Grammar
+title: "Everything You Need to Improve Your English Grammar"
 date: 2006-09-26 10:27
-author: learningnerd
-comments: true
-categories: [English, Grammar, Language]
+categories: [English]
 permalink: /2006/09/26/everything-you-need-to-improve-your-english-grammar/
 ---
 Good grammar helps with almost every job and every endeavor. <a target="_blank" href="http://www.washingtontimes.com/op-ed/20041215-085728-5559r.htm">Why the Bad Grammar?</a>, an interesting article in <em>The Washington Times</em>, points out that grammatical errors have become more common, even in published work.
 So give yourself a pat on the back for wanting to improve; with all the bad writers out there, you'll stand out even more!